 I kept these narratives in a nature journal.

 I stopped doing this after a few weeks when I realized it took almost the entire day, and that I had so much more interests to pursue.
 This made me realize that my love of nature is not as strong as Thoreau’s and that I like to spend more time inside my head.
-I switched to my morning writing practice not long after this.
+I switched to my note-writing practice not long after this.

 References